-Schedules are used to automatically start your crawlers at certain times.
-Each schedule can be associated with a number of crawlers and it is also possible to override the settings of each of the crawlers in a similar fashion as when invoking the crawler using the API.
+Schedules are used to automatically start your actors at certain times.
+Each schedule can be associated with a number of actors and actor tasks and it is also possible to override the settings of each actor (task) in a similar fashion as when invoking the actor (task) using the API.

 The schedules use cron expressions to specify the times of the run.
 The expression has the following structure:

 |2||minute||0 - 59||, - * /||no|